-We’ve done a couple of posts on soaking chia seeds and a common question seems to be, Can I soak Chia Seeds in hot water?
-And also, Should I soak Chia Seeds in Cold or Hot water?
+We’ve done a couple of posts on soaking chia seeds and a common question seems to be if you can soak chia seeds in hot water?
+And also, should you soak chia seeds in cold or hot water?

 What are Soaked Chia Seeds?

 Chia seeds are a seed that comes in a raw form.
 They are like little dry balls or seeds, much like poppy seeds.

 (We recommend these organic chia seeds at iHerb here.
 They are low-cost and high-quality)

 But, chia seeds have an interesting property.
 They can absorb up to 19 times their own weight in water!

 When you put chia seeds in water or another liquid, they will slowly absorb the liquid they are in.
 They will eventually form a gel-like gooey substance.
 Almost like something from a science experiment!

 Can I Soak Chia Seeds in Hot Water?